solracnauj92/pixelstationproject5/README.md

 - **Other Supportive Individuals**:
     - Family and friends who offered encouragement.
     - The community resources available through forums and tutorials that helped me solve challenges.
+    - My Mentor Mo who has guided me at the start point of the project